SBI-code/boxing-club/README.md

 ![Desktop screenshot](assets/images/device-desktop.png)

+## Solved Bugs

+Sufficed to say there have been plenty of learning opportunities while developing this site.
+I ran my code through HTML and CSS validation services at various points periodically and used Google Developer Tools to identify and correct style issues.
+I had a mid-project run through meeting with my mentor who reviewed my HTML and CSS for the Home page before I went on to create the Gallery and Contact pages to save time with any issues that might have come up.

+#### My process for approaching issues has been as follows, upon identifying an error:
+* I reviewed the course content to go back to first principles see if I could find a solution there.
+* Research online.
+* Review slack channels to see if other students ran into the same issue.
+* If I spent more that 30 mins with no solution, I would contact tutor support for help and advice which happened a few times to correct minor errors in the styling.

 ### Testing User Stories from User Experience (UX) Section
 #### User Story Tests
 This testing ensures that the core mechanics work properly and provides fixes for identified issues.
 Only user stories tagged (Must-Have) and (Should-Have) have been developed so these are the user stories that have been tested below.